How to Do a Rat Autopsy

 due to cancer or long-standing liver disease.

-picture shows the view when you first open the This
+This picture shows the view when you first open the

-pulled up out of the way.
-The other
+the intestines have been pulled up out of the way.
+The other kidney and ovary are on the

-side out of sight.
-The spleen has
+other side out of sight.
+The spleen has been pulled over to the

-is usually between the stomach and kidney.
+left of the picture but is usually between the stomach and kidney.
+The other organs not visible are the bladder

-the pancreas (between the stomach and spleen)
+(at the base of the uterus), the pancreas (between the stomach and spleen), and

-and the cecum (lower right abdomen).
+the cecum (lower right abdomen).

 This picture shows a good view of the entire uterus